 - Enacted a temporary policy beginning March 27, 2020 the City will not disconnect services for non-payment of utility bills.
-The City will also suspend charging late fees, monthly interest charges, and administrative fees for delinquent accounts.
+The City will begin charging late fees, monthly interest charges, and administrative fees for delinquent accounts on July 15, 2020.

 - Cancelled all non-essential public meetings.

 How to Access City Services

 Please see the COVID-19 latest updates for details on City Hall limited reopening as of July 7.
 City services will continue to be accessible online and by phone.
 All staff contacts are accessible through the online staff directory.

 - Mail check payments to: 306 S. Water Street, Silverton, OR 97381 or a drop box is located as you exit the City Hall parking lot.